 LuTz is a recording project featuring myself (Tzara) and long time friend & collaborator Richard Harvey (Lucida).

-Of Shadows, our first album as LuTz was released April 10, 2017 on Bandcamp.
+Of Shadows, our first album as LuTz was released April 10, 2017 on the Rotational Matrix Bandcamp page and can be found here.
 It was recorded in London and Nantgarw, Wales between March 2014 & August 2015.

 Here is something that Richard wrote for the release.

 Notes for a virtual sleeve by Richard Harvey…

 I first met Chris Umney in the late 80s, we were both living in Cardiff and experimenting with sound in different ways, somehow coming together in a trio with our friend Geraint.

 Chris introduced me to music, such as the work of Harold Budd, which has remained a touchstone for me ever since.
 Our collaboration came to fruition in a series of gigs under the moniker Godnose, before we took different paths in the early 90s.
 Chris moved to Brighton, became a founder member of arch cultural miscreants Wevie Stonder, and began carving himself a niche as a theatre technographer; a calling which is still taking him around the world several times over, each year.